 - Passport style photograph

-Only complete applications - including the requested documents - will be considered!
+Please note that only complete applications - including the requested documents - will be considered.

 Tuition / Fees

 The program fees, as assessed by WU, amount to EUR 15,900

 for both the full- and part-time programs.
 This includes all materials made available by the lecturers as well as examination fees.
 Travel and accommodation expenses, and in particular costs incurred for the 3-day course held in Brussels, must be borne by the program participants.